Shnitselon/Azure-Shell-2G/README.md

       * In the [Quali Community's Integrations](https://community.quali.com/integrations) page, locate the shell and click the shell's **Download** link.
 In the page that is displayed, from the Downloads area, extract the dependencies package zip file.

 3. Place these zip files in the local PyPi Server repository.

+For more information, see [Configuring CloudShell to Execute Python Commands in Offline Mode](http://help.quali.com/Online%20Help/9.0/Portal/Content/Admn/Cnfgr-Pyth-Env-Wrk-Offln.htm?Highlight=Configuring%20CloudShell%20to%20Execute%20Python%20Commands%20in%20Offline%20Mode).

 ### Configuring a new resource
 This section explains how to create a new resource from the shell.